BraileySharpe/HauntedTextAdventure/README.md

 The Haunted Mansion Escape Game is a text-based adventure where you are trapped inside a haunted mansion, and must aid the mansion's previous owner in finding a precious item of his in order to escape.

+This project was made in collaboration with James Bridges and Liam Worthington.

 ## Walkthrough

 Explore the mansion's rooms, collect items, and talk to the NPC to find a way to escape, while avoiding encountering too many hazards.